Weekly Customer Interviews

 Usertesting.com made recruitment easy, and attendance was great, but it was unusual to find genuine TotallyMoney customers on their panel.
 So while we’d still get insight into common credit issues, we’d get less insight into our own product.

 I opted for usertesting.com as it let me keep weekly effort low by recruiting in batches, automatically handling drop-outs, payments, and reminders.
-The impact of no-shows from our panel would be worsened when only interviewing once a week, and frustrating our observers would be a quick way to kill attendance.
+Since we had only one interview a week, a no-show would be a bigger setback than normal, and frustrating our observers would be a quick way to kill attendance.

 Iterating and improving